 - Day 01 – Saturday – Arrive in Leh and rest.

-- Day 02 – Sunday – Drive to a village at an hour’s distance.
-Overnight at the village.
+- Day 02 – Sunday – Photography session at a village near Leh.

 - Day 03, 04, 05, 06 and 07 – Monday to Friday – Spend time in settlements of Changpa nomads in Changthang.
 We will be camping with our own camping equipment in the settlements.